Giulio Romano: Architecture

 On the whole, Giulio Romano was more influential as an architect than as a painter and his works had an enormous impact on Italian Mannerist architecture.
 He learned architecture the same way he learned painting, as an increasingly trusted assistant to Raphael, who was appointed the papal architect in 1514 and his early works are very much in Raphael's style.
 The project for the Villa Madama outside Rome, built by the future Medici Pope Clement VII was given to Giulio on Raphael's death.
 It already shows his taste for playful surprises within the style of Renaissance classical architecture.
 Planned on a huge scale, it was incomplete by the Sack of Rome, and never finished.

 The Villa Lante al Gianicolo (1520–21) was a smaller suburban villa in Rome, with a famous view over the city.
 Romano made the whole building suggest lightness and elegance to exploit the ridge-top position and to overcome the rather small Roman footprint.
 The orders are delicate, with Tuscan or Doric columns and pilasters in pairs on the main floor, and extremely shallow Ionic pilasters above, whose presence is mainly conveyed by a different colour.
 Alternate loggia openings are heightened by arches above the entablature.
 Romano's willingness to play with the conventions of the classical orders is already in evidence; the Doric here has guttae, but no triglyphs, on its narrow entablature.
 The volutes of the Ionic capitals are repeated in the window surrounds between them: "The canonic orders here begin to be treated visually as independent from their structural purposes, and this liberation offered the architect new expressive possibilities."

 His last building in Rome, the Palazzo Maccarani Stati (started 1522–23), was a considerable contrast, being a palazzo in the city centre, with shops on the ground floor, and a massive, imposing feel.
 The rustication and exaggerated size of keystones that were to be so prominent in his later buildings in Mantua, are already present on the ground floor, which dispenses with any classical order, but the two upper floors have increasingly shallow orders in pilasters, somewhat in the manner of the Villa Lante.

 His first building in Mantua has remained his most famous work in architecture.
-The Palazzo del Te was a pleasure palace outside the city that was begun around 1524 and completed a decade later.
+The Palazzo del Te was a palace of leisure outside the city that was begun around 1524 and completed a decade later.
 Here Giulio was able, because of the function of the building, to indulge to the full his playful inventiveness.